Category Applications

 A 3D-printed car being created on a 3D printer, showcasing the impact of additive manufacturing in the automotive industry.

-The automotive industry, one of the world’s largest industries, began in the late 19th century with the development of motor vehicles and grew in the early 20th century with the introduction of mass production techniques.
-Initially, assembly processes were performed…
+The automotive industry, one of the world’s largest industries, which began in the late 19th century with the development of motor vehicles and grew in the early 20th century with the introduction of mass production techniques, is now being significantly…